How to Use AI for Blogging (Without Hurting Rankings)

 The Problem: AI Made Blogging Easy and Mediocre

-Ease always creates noise.
-For the first time, anyone can publish a full-length article without planning, expertise, or even an idea worth sharing.
 And because AI models are trained on existing content, they recycle the same frameworks and phrasing that already dominate search results.

+We’ve already got research showing AI is changing the way we write.
 Researchers found the use of the word “delve” has skyrocketed in newly published papers.
-And you’ve probably seen the em dash (—) and immediately rolled your eyes.
+And you’ve probably seen the em dash (—) and immediately rolled your eyes (no, I will not let that one go).

 What this means for small businesses and creators is simple: the bar for “good enough” content has never been lower; but the bar for memorable content has never been higher.